 Another pair of expensive but high-quality compression socks is this pair from Vitalsox Italy.
-Offering a compression level of 10-20 mmHg, they're ideally suited to those without mild circulation problems.
+Offering a compression rating of 10-20 mmHg, they're ideally suited to those without mild blood flow problems.

 These are made out of a combination of lycra, spandex, and nylon, offering top-notch stretch and breathability.
 As such, they remain comfortable for the duration of their use.
 Anti-bacterial in nature, they do a great job of staving off foul odors.

-Because these socks are so stretchy, they fit all sizes.
+Because these socks are so stretchy, they fit all sizes for both men and women.
 All you have to do is pull them up, and they'll sit snugly against your legs.

-Simply put, these are exceptional compression socks.
+Simply put, these are some of the best compression socks.
 Not only are they comfortable and functional, but they're durable as well.
 So, while they might be a little more money than some of the others, they're ultimately worth the cost.

 10. Travelsox TSS6000

 The last pair of compression socks we're going to review is the Travelsox TSS6000s.
-Available at a mid-level price, this sock offers a compression level of 12-20 mmHg.
-This makes it most appropriate for those with mild circulation issues.
+Available at a mid-level price, this sock offers a compression rating of 12-20 mmHg.
+This makes it most appropriate for those with mild blood flow issues.

 Consisting of lycra, nylon, polypropylene, and silver, it's equal parts breathable, stretchy, and odor-resistant.
-Wicking away sweat as it's produced, it's comfortable to wear over long periods of time.
+Wicking away sweat as it's produced, it's comfortable to wear during long flights.

 While it can be useful on long plane rides, it can help to enhance other activities as well, including but not limited to yoga, running, weightlifting, and long-term standing.